-- When replacing batteries, do not use old batteries or a different type battery.
+- 1. When replacing batteries, do not use old batteries or a different type battery.
 This may cause the remote control to malfunction. - If the remote is not going to be used for several weeks, remove the batteries.
 Otherwise, battery leakage may damage the remote control. - 3.
 The average battery life under normal use is about 6 months. - 4.
-Replace the batteries when there is no audible beep from the indoor unit or if the Transmission Indicator fails to light. - When batteries are removed, the remote control erases all programmed settings.
-The control must be reprogrammed after the insertion of new batteries.
+Replace the batteries when there is no audible beep from the indoor unit or if the Transmission Indicator fails to light.

+When batteries are removed, the remote control erases all presets (e.g., Follow Me).
+The presets must be restored after the insertion of new batteries.